shiroshpeiris/PYSIM/README.md

 # Simulation Case Files #

 The Folders contain the python simulation cases for the Microgrid model with (VIR_RES_SYS) and without(NO_VIR_RES) virtual resistances.
 The Exec.py will execute the case and generate the responses and eigenvalues of the system.
-The relevant libraries to be installed are shown in the heading of each file.
+The relevant libraries to be installed are shown in the heading of each file and are listed below.

 The following dependencies are required for running the case files.